 Although psoriatic arthritis is a chronic condition with no cure, there are many effective treatments to manage and control it.
 Some treatments for psoriatic arthritis may also help psoriasis of the skin.

-Your psoriatic arthritis is likely to be managed by several healthcare professionals, which may include:
+Your psoriatic arthritis is likely to be managed by a number of healthcare professionals, which may include: